adamsilver/adamsilver.io-jekyll/_pages/signup.md

 # Newsletter

-Do you enjoy convenience and interesting information about Leadership, User Experience, Design and Development?

-Then I think you might enjoy my newsletter.
-Never miss an article again.
-I will never spam and you can leave whenever you want!

-Feel free not to, I won't take offence.
+Do you enjoy, practical advice about User Experience, Design, Development and Leadership in the workplace?
+I write approximately one article per month, with one humdinger every 3 or so.
+Don't miss out.